-The CWA Added Authorization program is a 9-semester unit program (2 academic classes and 1 fieldwork class) that may be completed in either one academic semester, or over the course of two, consecutive academic semesters.
-The following course sequence is offered on Saturdays in a hybrid format (combination of in-person and online classes) during the Fall and/or Spring semesters.
+The LMU CWA Stand-Alone Authorization program is a 9-semester graduate unit program (2 academic classes and 1 fieldwork class) that is completed in one academic semester.
+The following course sequence is offered on Saturdays in a hybrid format (combination of in-person and online classes) during the Fall and Spring semesters.

 EDSP 5303 Foundations in Child Welfare and Attendance (3 units)

 Candidates will understand the professional role (e.g. leadership and management responsibilities) of the CWA Counselor and develop legal and professional knowledge and skills necessary to meet the Child Welfare and Attendance state standards.
 Students will also identify and think critically about their role in effective program management and implementation to address pupil's attendance and academic, psychological and social success.

 EDSP 5304 Schol Attendance Improvement and Truancy Remediation - Prevention and Intervention (3 units)

 Candidates will gain the knowledge and skills to effectively collaborate with all school partners in order to support and increase pupil attendance.
 Additionally, candidates will gain superior knowledge in the culture and structure of the public-school system at both the school and district level, in order to better serve in their role as a student advocate.
 With a greater knowledge of the culture and structure of the public-school system, candidates will become familiar with the contributing factors to pupils who are not successful in school, including barriers to learning and attendance.
 Candidates will research and learn ways to intervene and improve school attendance, while providing pupils and their families with the appropriate level of support.

 EDSP 5305 Fieldwork in CWA Supervision (3 units; 150 hours of fieldwork experience)